one-among-us/data/people/yumao/page.en.md

 Yumao once studied abroad in the US, then she went back to Shanghai to continue her study in university.

-In 2017, she encountered Neko in Twitter (Now X), and she felt that Neko was skilled and powerful.
+In 2017, she encountered Neko on Twitter (Now X), and she felt that Neko was skilled and powerful.
 After that, they became close partners.

 In that period, there was not so much censorship about transgender topic in Zhihu.